Ayurveda for Autoimmune Conditions

 Think of it like this, our digestive organs are indeed muscles.
 They require tonification just like any other muscle in the body to stay strong & efficient.
 If you are experiencing food sensitivities, there is a chance it could be attributed to leaky gut.
 Your mission is to strengthen your digestive tissue before you re-integrate some of your sensitivities back into your diet.

 This can be done in a couple of different ways.
 In order for humans to receive the regeneration of white blood cells and re-set of enzymatic profile in the gut, fasting needs to happen for at least 48 hours.
+My absolute favorite resource on this topic is Dr. Rhonda Patrick.

 #4.
 ESTABLISH NEW ROUTINES: This includes starting each morning with 16oz of water, 30-min of daily exercise, daily meditation and pranayama, and self-care (restore the nervous system)